LashawnFofung/Cryptopunks-NFT-Analysis-Project/Results/Cryptopunks NFT Analysis Report.md

 <h1></h1>

-<h3>Development of an "estimated average value calculator" to account for outlier sales and provide a more representative daily average price</h3>
+<h3>13.
+Development of an "estimated average value calculator" to account for outlier sales and provide a more representative daily average price</h3>

 <h1></h1>